LZL0/nextjs-wordpress-starter/README.md

-A slightly improved NextJS starter for WordPress websites with TypeScript, Apollo and all-around better types.
+A slightly improved NextJS starter for WordPress websites with TypeScript, Apollo, dynamic imports, and all-around better types.